pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 It defaults to 1000.

-The approximate counting method is hard-coded to HyperLogLog method with a relative standard deviation of 0.001 * the true count.
+The approximate counting method is hard-coded to HyperLogLog method with a relative standard deviation of 0.0025, which uses about 80KB of memory per bucket per shard.

 An obvious extension would be to give users the option to control the algorithm used, and its parameters, so they can tune these based on the expected